luthda/strapi-k8s/README.md

-# FoodAdvisor - Kubernetes Deployment
+# Strapi - Kubernetes Deployment

 This project includes a demo application, FoodAdvisor, which connects to a Strapi CMS as the backend API.
 The entire application is deployed on Kubernetes.